-On April 30th, 1975, this flag was taken to the top of the Independence Palace when the Vietnam War ended reunifying both north and south.
-After the historical event, the two revolutionary flags were still hung in offices of the government and schools.
-On July 2nd, 1976, Congress decided to unified the Democratic Republic of Vietnam and the Provisional Revolutionary Government of the Republic of South Vietnam into the Socialist Republic of Vietnam, the official flag that they chose was the flag below, a red background with a yellow star in the center.
+On April 30th, 1975, this flag was taken to the top of the Independence Palace when the Vietnam War ended reunifying both North and South.
+After the historical event, the two revolutionary flags were still hung in the offices of the government and schools.
+On July 2nd, 1976, Congress decided to unify the Democratic Republic of Vietnam and the Provisional Revolutionary Government of the Republic of South Vietnam into the Socialist Republic of Vietnam, the official flag that they chose was the flag below, a red background with a yellow star in the center.

 This is the official flag of Vietnam at present

 What you see in Vietnam’s flag is quite simple, a yellow star on a red background designed by Nguyen Huu Tien.
 In fact, the meaning of Vietnam’s flag lies in the five-pointed star which stands for the five primary classes in the society at the time: the scholars, the peasants, the artisans/craftsmen, the traders, and the military.
 As for the red color of the background, it symbolizes the fights and victories in the wars throughout the history of Vietnam.
 Another meaning of Vietnam’s flag is to remember the Vietnamese soldiers who sacrificed themselves to protect the peace and independence of the country.